tjstlekr/janus/README.md

-# janus-gateway
-Host Janus using docker.
-Supports  boringSSL, Data channel, and basic plugin support.
+# Host Janus using docker.
+Supports boringSSL, Data channel, and Textroom and other basic plugin support.

 To host on ECS: